Bolivia Visa and Passport Requirements

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

-Tourist visas for Bolivia are valid for 90 days from the date of entry.
+Tourist visas for Bolivia are valid for 90 days from the date of entry for US citizens and 30 days for other nationalities requiring a visa.
 For US citizens only, this visa can be used for up to three 90-day trips within five years.

-Specific purpose visas are valid for 30 days and can be renewed at the immigration office in Bolivia.
+Specific purpose visas for all nationalities are valid for 30 days and can be renewed at the immigration office in Bolivia.

 Bolivia transit visas are only required by those who need a visa to enter the country in the first place.